I’ve started so I’ll finish

 I have left the group who I started my DofE with but would like to carry on with another group.

-Even if you started your DofE a while ago with another group, you can change groups; the DofE website has more information on how to change groups. https://www.dofe.org/doing-your-dofe/changing-groups/
+Even if you started your DofE a while ago with another group, you can change groups.
+For advice on how to go about this click here.

 Where can I do my expedition?

 We have a list of Approved Activity Providers who provide a range of expeditions across the UK and oversea.: Alternatively, you can speak to the Development Officer who looks after DofE in your local authority.
-They will be aware of DofE expeditions happing at all levels within their county and will be able to advise you who to contact.
+They will be aware of DofE expeditions happening at all levels within their county and will be able to advise you who to contact.
 They may also be able to lend you some equipment if they store it within their areas.
-You can get in contact with your local DofE Manager through the Take Part section of the DofE website: www.DofE.org/takepart/

 Where can I do my residential?

 To achieve your Gold Award, you need to complete an extra section – the Residential.
 This involves spending 5 days and 4 nights away from home on a shared activity with people you’ve never met before in group accommodation.
-We have a number of Approved Activity Providers whose details are listed on our website and can give you information and ideas on the residential courses which they run: See www.DofE.org/finder.
-For local opportunities, you may wish to speak to the Manager who looks after DofE in your local authority.
+We have a number of Approved Activity Providers whose details are listed on our Opportunity Finder and can give you information and ideas on the residential courses which they run: For local opportunities, you may wish to speak to the Manager who looks after DofE in your local authority.
 They will be able to advise you of any residential opportunities which they are aware of in the county.
-You can get in contact with your local DofE Manager through the Take Part section of the DofE website: www.DofE.org/takepart

 Because of the additional conditions of this section you should always discuss your ideas with your Leader or DofE Manager before undertaking an activity.
 Home or individual stays, work experience and school trips do not count.